 You can use your T-Money card in the following subway lines, retail stores, and restaurants:

-A. Transportation (Subway & Train)
+Transportation (Subway & Train)

 - Subway and train